|HDAS||Database Supplier Interfaces||Discovery||eBooks with Kortext||Other FAQs|

 - The most valued HDAS search features have been included in the specification

-- HEE recognises that some end users will need to search the native interfaces.
+- HEE recognises that some end users will need to search the database supplier interfaces.
 We will ensure that database suppliers offer appropriate training resources for NHS staff.

 What do we know about non-librarian expert searching?